sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/6000 - author.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/document_landscape.png)

 Sensible recommends using large-language model (LLM) extraction prompts for free-form, highly variable documents, and layout-based, or "rule-based", extraction queries for structured, less-variable documents.
 In between the extremes, you can mix and match both strategies, since they're fully compatible with each other.
-When either strategy can work, err on the side of layout-based queries for the sake of fast performance and deterministic output.
+When either strategy can work, Sensible recommends layout-based queries for the sake of fast performance and deterministic output.

 See the following table for an overview of the pros and cons of LLMs versus layout-based extraction: